M1N0RM1N3R/Avail/README.md

 - Message context menu command with potential team size specification
 - Language localizations
 - Whatever else I haven't thought of

-# Version numbering
-This is the first commit of this public repo.
-The version of this initial commit is 2208.1.
-Release versions are numbered with the year and month in a YYMM format, followed by a serial number.
-(So 2208.1 is the first release version of August 2022)